On This Page:

-On smaller screens such as a phone or small tablet, the page layout will rearrange for easier viewing: Blocks (Resources, Activities, Calendar, etc.) will move to the bottom of the screen below the main course content.
-Navigation tray will open when you select the Navigation tray toggle (hamburger menu , top left).
+On smaller screens such as a phone or small tablet, the page layout rearranges for easier viewing: Blocks (Resources, Activities, Calendar, etc.) move to the bottom of the screen below the main course content.
+Select the Navigation tray toggle (hamburger menu , top left) to open the Navigation Tray.

 - Submit assignments on time.
 In Moodle your instructor may close assignments and not allow late submissions, so don't expect to be able to electronically submit an assignment past the deadline.